Can an employee rely on confidential pre-termination negotiations with the employer as evidence in a tribunal claim?

 Under s.111A of the Employment Rights Act 1996, pre-termination negotiations between an employer and an employee cannot be used as evidence in unfair dismissal claims.
 Pre-termination negotiations are defined as "any offer made or discussions held, before the termination of the employment in question, with a view to it being terminated on terms agreed between the employer and the employee".

-This allows employers to hold discussions with an employee about ending his or her employment and reaching a settlement agreement, without the employee being able to use the discussions as evidence that, for example, he or she has been constructively dismissed.
+This allows employers to hold discussions with an employee about ending their employment and reaching a settlement agreement, without the employee being able to use the discussions as evidence that, for example, they have been constructively dismissed.

 Pre-termination discussions are not protected under s.111A if the employee has been dismissed for an automatically unfair reason, for example taking maternity leave or asserting the right to the national minimum wage.
 In these circumstances, the employee can use the content of such discussions as evidence to support the claim.